 Lenders are showing an increasing willingness to take risk, especially over the last two years.
 One measure of risk tolerance that economists typically track in corporate bond markets is the credit spread–the difference between interest rates for risky debt versus safe debt.
 But for the household sector, it is much more informative to track the quantity of credit extended.

 The Federal Reserve Consumer Credit Statistical Release has shown strong growth in consumer debt (excluding mortgages).
 But this doesn’t necessarily mean that lenders are taking on more risk.
-They could be extending more credit to very high credit score individuals who are unlikely to default.
+They could be extending more credit to people who have managed to get a high credit score and are unlikely to default.

 But the microeconomic evidence suggests that the opposite is true: much of the growth in auto and credit card debt is among individuals most prone to default.
 We can see this using zip code level data.